AROUND THE TOWN

-This product includes more than 50 Common Core 5th grade math word problems.
-Click on the thumbnail for the list of standards.
+This activity includes more than 60 Common Core math word problems.
+Click on the thumbnail to see the list of standards.

 Your students will have so much fun going “around the town” solving word problems.
 Each word problem is missing some information.
 The missing information can be found on the informational sheets located at one or more of the locations in town.
 Some word problems will tell students where to go in town.
 In other problems, students will need to figure out the location based on the information given in the word problem.